Study your programme online from home

 *Subject to meeting the entry requirements

 No, once you have applied and been approved to complete your course online you will not be able to apply for another CAS and travel to the UK for face-to-face studies for your pathway.
-You will be able to apply for your next visa and commence your studies in the UK as normal for your progression degree at Royal Holloway University of London.
+You will be able to apply for your next visa and commence studies in the UK as normal for your progression degree at Royal Holloway, University of London.

 Yes, providing it is a Study Group issued CAS and you are not on an Integrated CAS, you will be able to apply and if successful the CAS will be withdrawn.
-This will not affect CAS application for your future studies at Royal Holloway University of London when you progress.
+This will not affect CAS application for your future studies at the Royal Holloway, University of London when you progress.